Skip to main content

 3. On the right side of the page, click Create.

-4. In the pop-up dialog, search and select MySQL.
+4. In the pop-up dialog, search for and select MySQL.

-5. On the page that you are redirected to, follow the instructions below to fill in the connection information for MySQL.
+5. On the redirected page, fill in the MySQL connection information as described below.

-• Connection type: Supports MySQL as a source or target database.
+• Type: Support using MySQL as either a source or target database.

-• Database: Database name, a connection corresponding to a database, if there are multiple databases, you need to create multiple connections.
+• Database: The database name.
+Each connection corresponds to one database.
+If there are multiple databases, create multiple connections.

 • Password: The database password.

-• SSL Settings: Choose whether to enable SSL connections for the data source, which can further enhance data security.
-After turn on the switch, you will need to upload CA files, client certificates, client key files, etc. The related files can be obtained as outlined in the Enabling SSL Connection section.
+• SSL Settings: Choose whether to enable SSL for the data source connection to enhance data security.
+After enabling this feature, you need to upload CA files, client certificates, client key files, etc., which were obtained in the Enable SSL Connection section.

 tip